White House defends, but does not explain, watchdog firings

 “When the President loses confidence in an inspector general, he will exercise his constitutional right and duty to remove that officer — as did President Reagan when he removed inspectors general upon taking office and as did President Obama when he was in office,” Cipollone wrote.

 The tumult has not been limited to the watchdog offices at the State Department and intelligence community.

+Trump also demoted Glenn Fine from his role as acting inspector general at the Pentagon, effectively removing him as head of a special board to oversee auditing of the coronavirus economic relief package.
+Fine resigned Tuesday.

-Trump has also demoted an acting inspector general at the Pentagon who subsequently resigned Tuesday.
-And he moved to replace the chief watchdog at the Department of Health and Human Services, who testified Tuesday that her office was moving ahead with new reports and audits on the administration’s response to the coronavirus despite Trump’s public criticism of her.
+And he moved to replace the chief watchdog at the Department of Health and Human Services, Christi Grimm, who testified Tuesday that her office was moving ahead with new reports and audits on the department’s response to the coronavirus despite Trump’s public criticism of her.

-Taken together, the moves have raised alarms about possible retaliation for investigations or actions seen as unfavorable to the administration.
+Taken together, the moves have raised alarms about efforts to weaken government oversight and about possible retaliation for investigations or actions seen as unfavorable to the administration.

 Michael Atkinson, who was fired as intelligence community inspector general last month, advanced a whistleblower complaint that resulted in the president’s impeachment.
-Democrats say Steve Linick was fired as State Department inspector general as he was conducting multiple investigations tied to Secretary of State Mike Pompeo.
+Democrats say Steve Linick was fired as State Department inspector general as he was conducting investigations tied to Secretary of State Mike Pompeo.

-Grassley made clear Tuesday that he was dissatisfied with the White House’s lack of explanation, saying: ”Congress made clear that if the president is going to fire an inspector general, there ought to be a good reason for it.
+Grassley said Tuesday that he was dissatisfied with the White House’s lack of explanation, saying: ”Congress made clear that if the president is going to fire an inspector general, there ought to be a good reason for it.
 The White House Counsel’s response failed to address this requirement.”

 Grassley, a Trump ally, said he does not dispute Trump’s authority under the Constitution to fire an inspector general, but added: “Without sufficient explanation, it’s fair to question the president’s rationale for removing an inspector general.
 If the president has a good reason to remove an inspector general, just tell Congress what it is.”